 I made a modest contribution to Node.js.

 I started working for true.nl, a hosting provider based in Amsterdam.
-It specializes in hosting big web sites so we needed to nail things like: scalability, performance, security and always be on the lookout for cool new technology.
+Specializing in hosting big web sites, True needed to nail things like: scalability, performance, security and always be on the lookout for cool new technology.

-In the 8 years I worked for true.nl I have:
+In the 8 years I worked for True I have: